Yann39/self-hosted/README.md

 Of course if you want the applications to be available **only through VPN**, then only open the VPN port, remove any opened HTTP/HTTPS port.

 > [!WARNING]
-> Note that websites must be reachable from the internet to issue and renew **SSL/TLS** certificates using **Let's Encrypt HTTP challenge**,
+> Note that if you use Let's Encrypt' **HTTP challenge** to issue and renew **SSL/TLS certificates**, websites must be reachable from the internet.
-> So if your DNS provider does not support DNS challenge, then you will have to open the HTTPS port at least when issuing/renewing certificates.
+> That mean you will have to open the HTTP(S) port at least when issuing/renewing certificates,
-> Or you could open only the ports and restrict them to only the required IP ranges, if your router supports that.
+> or you could open only the ports and restrict them to the necessary IP ranges, if your router supports that.
-> If you really want to have only the VPN port open, you have to configure DNS challenge instead of HTTP challenge.
+> If you really don't want to open HTTP(S) ports, then you will have to configure **DNS challenge** instead of HTTP challenge, if your DNS provider support it.
+> See [HTTP challenge](#http-challenge) and [DNS challenge](#dns-challenge) below for **Traefik** configuration.

 # Install tools